New Earth Resiliency Training Module

 Tattfoo worked with Urban Park Rangers to demonstrate shelter building techniques during a Discovery Day event at the park.

-NEPSK – Pemmican and Comfrey Salve Demo (Freshkills Park BioBlitz!)
+NEPSK – Pemmican and Comfrey Salve Demo (at Freshkills Park BioBlitz!)

-Tattfoo Tan showed students how to make natural and traditional supplies from your garden as part of BioBlitz! at Freshkills Park.
+Tattfoo Tan showed students how to make natural and traditional supplies from their gardens as part of BioBlitz! at Freshkills Park.
 In partnership with Macaulay Honors College, nature lovers and citizen scientists canvassed one section of Freshkills Park to count all of the birds, reptiles, mammals, fish, and plants that call this park home.

-“Bug out bag” Demo (Freshkills Park Greenway Opening)
+“Bug out bag” Demo (at Freshkills Park Greenway Opening)